blitz-innovation/HTML5-CSS3-JavaScript/README.md

 First, watch a review of the [Two Most Important CSS Attributes](https://vimeo.com/325983692), which will help you understand the next two videos.
 Then, watch the demo of [Common Centering Techniques](https://vimeo.com/325983906) and [Common Hiding Techniques](https://vimeo.com/325984112).

 It's not mandatory, but highly recommended for you to try the examples yourself, as dev proficiency comes from practice.
 People who're not afraid of writing up code are usually the ones who get better the fastest.
-You can find the finished .html files from the videos in the 'Task4' folder.<space><space>
+You can find the finished .html files from the videos in the 'Task4' folder.

+&nbsp;

 ### Demo: Clone an Interface